 Even the holidays might very well look different for everyone this year.
-That may seem like it will be a bummer.
-And, yeah, it probably will be less than ideal — especially if you rule out traveling or feel forced to limit family time.
+That may seem like it will be disappointment And, yes, it probably will be less than ideal – especially if you rule out traveling or feel forced to limit family time.

 But have no fear.
 There are still plenty of good ways to communicate and digitally enjoy some time with loved ones – even if you don’t end up making a cross-country trip.
 All it takes is a little creativity and a little technology.